CEO Succession Planning: The Good, the Bad and the Ugly

 Presented by the Rock Center for Corporate Governance and Heidrick and Struggles.

-This session will bring together leading experts on corporate governance and succession drawn from academia, consulting and practice, to discuss the good, the bad and the ugly of succession planning.
-The panel will also discuss the key findings from a recent report on succession planning conducted in the fall of 2013 by the Rock Center for Corporate Governance and The Institute of Executive Development which included in-depth interviews with executives and directors at 20 companies regarding their succession and executive development practices.
+This session brought together leading experts on corporate governance and succession drawn from academia, consulting and practice, to discuss the good, the bad and the ugly of succession planning.
+The panel also discussed the key findings from a recent report on succession planning conducted in the fall of 2013 by the Rock Center for Corporate Governance and The Institute of Executive Development which included in-depth interviews with executives and directors at 20 companies regarding their succession and executive development practices.

 To download and view the report, click here.